MichaelDecent/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that displays current directory contents in a long format
+A script to display all file